PonssDev/ChickenAndTurkey/README.md

 # ChickenAndTurkey

-#Exercise for school, I forgot if it works
+#Exercise for school, I think it still works